-An energy-efficient, fully glass building is not impossible.
+Energy-efficient, fully glass buildings are not impossible.
 Check out 10 Hudson Yards, the first commercial office building in NYC to achieve LEED v3 Platinum certification.
 While not impossible, it is no easy feat, and it costs more to achieve the same low energy targets with a fully glass building compared to buildings that use less glass.

 To explore the relationship between glass, energy use and costs, we built a case study to model a hypothetical 25 story, 200,000 sq. ft. building in NYC.

 Using PlanIT Impact, we applied a three step approach to the analysis: